 The one who seemed to be in the lead turned towards her.
 "What is this?
 A female Dark-Hunter?
 How enchanting!
 Tell me, little one, how old are you?
 14?
 15?
 No, no, you must be at least 19, am I right?"
 He nodded, not bothering to even look at her.
 "I think, maybe a little bite might be good.
 Just one question first, though.
 Are you a real red-head?"

 Marissa's eyes rolled back in her head, "Born and bred.
-Haven't died it once."
+Haven't dyed it once."

 The inkblot licked his lips, "Red-heads are so spicy.
 You shall be yummy."
 The other two turned towards her, licking their lips as well.
+Could they get any more cliché?
 Rolling her eyes once again, Marissa whipped out two of her daggers, expiring one of the Daimons on contact.

 "Yes, we may be spicy, but never underestimate our ability to kill anything that even looks at us wrong.
 Got it?"